-This blonde roast chicken recipe is a must add to your collection.
-It is so simple you will question if there is a typo in the recipe.
-The answer is no, but requires faith in the recipe and required time of preparation before roasting.
+This blonde roast chicken recipe is a must-add to your collection.
+It is so simple you will question if there is a typo in the recipe, but the answer is no!
+However, it requires faith in the recipe and following the required preparation time before roasting.

 Ingredients (there are only two!)

 - 2 TBSP Salt